amyheather/programming_notes/programming_notes/git.md

 * **LICENSE** - use open source license like MIT
 * **README.md** - contains information about project, shown on front page of repository

-To clone remote repository, start in the directory where you would like to create the folder (don't start within folder with desired name, or will make the same named folder again within it!).
-Command: `git clone httpslinkfromgithub`
+To clone remote repository, start in the directory where you would like to create the folder (don't start within folder with desired name, or will make the same named folder again within it!), then e.g.: `git clone https://github.com/amyheather/programming_notes.git`
 To delete repository, enter it and type: `rm -rf .git`.
 Then leave go up a directory and do `rm -r repofoldername`

 ## Add, rename, remove, push